mimisasouvanh/demonstration/Data_visualizations_Final.md

 Light grays are most effective for gridlines.
 If you’re using Fabric, see the [Neutral Colors palette](http://odux/fabric/?page=features).

 The following image shows a data visualization with gridlines.

+### Legends

+Add legends if necessary to:

+·<span></span> Distinguish between series

+·<span></span> Present scale or value changes

+Make sure that your legends enhance the data ink and do not compete with it.
+Place legends:

+·<span></span> Flush left above the plot area by default, if all legend items fit above the chart.

+·<span></span> On the upper right side of the plot area, if all legend items do not fit above the chart, and make it scrollable, if necessary.

+To optimize for readability and accessibility, map legend markers to the relevant chart shape.
+For example, use circle legend markers for scatter plot and bubble chart legends.
+Use line segment legend markers for line charts.